Ronit-Wanare/SkimLit/README.md

 ## What is being covered

-* Time to take what we've learned in the NLP fundmentals notebook and build our biggest NLP model yet:
 * Downloading a text dataset (PubMed RCT200k from GitHub)
 * Writing a preprocessing function to prepare our data for modelling
 * Setting up a series of modelling experiments